unixorn/awesome-zsh-plugins/README.md

 - [markgate](https://github.com/zakariaGatter/MarkGate) - Allows you to mark directories so you can jump directly to them.
 - [maven-plugin](https://github.com/KyleChamberlin/zsh_maven_plugin) - A fork of the [oh-my-zsh](https://ohmyz.sh/) maven plugin.
 - [media-sync](https://github.com/redxtech/zsh-media-sync) - A plugin to facilitate copying media between two `rclone` locations.
-- [mercurial](https://github.com/hcgraf/zsh-mercurial) - Extracted from oh-my-zsh so you can use it without oh-my-zsh.
+- [mercurial](https://github.com/hcgraf/zsh-mercurial) - Extracted from [oh-my-zsh](https://ohmyz.sh) so you can use it without the rest of oh-my-zsh.
 - [mfunc](https://github.com/hlohm/mfunc) - Allows you to define persistent functions on-the-fly, without the need to add them to your config files.
 These functions are permanently available until you delete them.
 - [mode-switch.CLI](https://github.com/Gyumeijie/mode-switch.CLI) - A ZSH plugin for switching command line between normal mode and `vi` mode.
 - [monorepo-plugin](https://github.com/zilongqiu/monorepo-zsh-plugin) - ZSH plugin for monorepo management.